.webp)

 Sertillange goes on to explain the potential of the golfing industry and why he chose it.
 “There was an audience [of golf enthusiasts] that was big enough to allow for something to take off and be a sustainable business,” he explains.
 “There were a lot of products that people were passionate about.”

-Read the FE International case study: Selling Your Content Business When the Time is Right to learn more about why timing is key for a successful exit.
+Read the FE International case study: Selling Your Online Business to learn more about why timing is key for a successful exit.

 Business Growth and SEO Tips for Entrepreneurs